vbookshelf/Chat-Image-Marker/README.md

 <br>

 A minimalist desktop web based tool to quickly mark up images when chatting with a multimodal Ai model.
 Works offline.
 Double-click to launch.

+For a quick back-and-forth chat, a simple single-task tool means less friction.

 Created for students who use Ai as a tutor - both online and offline.